hashicorp/design-system/website/docs/getting-started/for-engineers.md

 <Hds::Icon @name="info" />
 ```

-For details about how this component should be used and its API see [the component documentation page](/components/icon).
+For details about how this component should be used and its API, see [the component documentation page](/components/icon).

 #### Using the `@hashicorp/ember-flight-icons` addon <Doc::Badge @type="warning" @size="large">Deprecated</Doc::Badge>